FAQs outgoing students summer semester 21

 Note: You can only reapply for an exchange after you have officially withdrawn from the exchange place you were nominated for.
 Please get in touch with your WU coordinator and let him or her know about your decision!

 If my semester abroad gets cancelled and I exceed the prescribed duration of my degree program including two extra semesters, do I have to pay tuition fees?

 Yes, we cannot prevent tuition fee claims.
 If your semester abroad gets cancelled and you exceed the prescribed duration of your study program including two extra semesters, tuition fees may be due.
 In order to avoid this, please consider this when planning and scheduling your studies.

-What should I know about the Joint Study grant?
+What should I know about the WU mobility grant (former Joint Study grant)?

-Please note that you are only eligible for a Joint Study grant if you spend your exchange physically at the partner university.
+Please note that you are only eligible for a WU mobility grant if you spend your exchange physically at the partner university.

 If you spend your exchange in the host country, you can attend distance-learning courses and/or classes on campus.
 For both, you will receive financial support.